 What is a Start-up?

+When you being a business, it’s important to have everything in place, and that includes how to finance your start-up business.
 In plain English, a start-up represents a new, fast-growing business that offers a line or services or products.
 Start-ups could be sole traders, organisations or partnerships that work on a certain business model.
 Additionally, a start-up is defined by change and development.
-Technically speaking, a start-up isn’t a self-standing business, per say.
+Technically speaking, a start-up isn’t a self-standing business, per se.
 In fact, it is in the process of becoming a successful business.
 That being said, we could argue that the one thing that characterises start-ups is growth, which necessitates financing via business loans.

 What Business Loans Are Available For Start-ups?